 - And then, filled with grief, Graeme squirts sauce at himself.

-- In Once Upon a Time, Prince Charming kills a warlord to prove himself.
-As Charming follows up with a motivational speech, the warlord impales Charming before succumbing to his wounds.
+- In Once Upon a Time, Prince James (Charming's Evil Twin) kills a warlord to prove himself.
+As the prince follows up with a motivational speech, the warlord impales James before succumbing to his wounds.